stouffer/EvoGeoModules/manuscript/manuscript.md

 standing and is therefore suggestive that their extant ecological structure is an outcome of ancestral constraints and/or co-adaptation [@nuis14].

-It is important to note further that discovering matching phylogenies do not mean that coevolutionary dynamics *sensu* *e.g* @thom99 took place at any time.
+It is important to note further that discovering matching phylogenies does not mean that coevolutionary dynamics *sensu* *e.g* @thom99 took place at any time.
 In fact, coevolution is not expected to necessarily result in matching phylogenies, nor are matching phylogenies only produced through coevolution [@poisotchapter].
 It follows that community-level measures of phylogenetic signal, while they *do* quantify how closely interactions are a product of phylogeny, do not allow to draw conclusions on coevolution.
 Nevertheless, *interaction*-level measures are useful, in that, when expressed as the contribution of interactions to the overall signal, allow to *compare* the importance of interactions across replicated communities.
 Communities from the same regional pool vary because (i) the local species pool is at best a subset of the regional species pool and (ii) the local interactions are at best a subset of the interactions in the regional community [@pois15a].
 This implies that (i) the phylogenetic signal in the regional pool will be different from the signal in the local communities, and (ii) the phylogenetic signal across local communities will differ.
 Species sampling and variability of interactions, however, does no predict (i) how the phylogenetic signal of pairwise interactions is kept or lost at the scale of the whole community nor (ii) whether or not this variability is related to changes in the amount of phylogenetic signal that can be detected locally.

 In this manuscript, we analyze a large dataset of over 300 species of mammalian hosts and their ectoparasites, sampled throughout Eurasia, for which phylogenetic relationships are known.
-Using a Procrustean approach to quantify the strength of mathcing between host and parasite trees [@balb13], we show that locally sampled communities rarely show strong matching despite the fact that the overall system does at the continental scale.
+Using a Procrustean approach to quantify the strength of matching between host and parasite trees [@balb13], we show that locally sampled communities rarely show strong matching despite the fact that the overall system does at the continental scale.
 We then provide evidence to support the conclusion that the amount